 Mouthwash is an essential part of oral hygiene, and it should be done after each meal to remove food particles that can cause tooth decay.
 However, some people find the taste of mouthwash unpleasant and prefer not to use it at all.
 If you have a sensitive gag reflex, you may want to avoid using mouthwash altogether.

 If you decide to brush your teeth with mouthwash, make sure that you rinse well before brushing your tongue.
 Also, use the right products.
 AtDr.
 Brite, we strive to provide our patients with the best dental care possible.
 We offer several different types of oral care products, including mouthwashes.
 The ingredients in these products are safe for both adults and children.
 They are toxin-free and don't contain any inflammatory agent.
-Our goal is to help you achieve optimal oral health by providing quality products and services in a comfortable environment.
+Our goal is to help you achieve optimal oral health benefits by providing quality products and services in a comfortable environment.

 What is a Mouthwash?